blimmer/xray-async-invocation/README.md

 This is some simple sample code that illustrates an issue where X-Ray Segments are lost when asynchronously invoking another Node lambda from an instrumented Node lambda.

+I opened an issue on the aws-xray-sdk-node GitHub repository: https://github.com/aws/aws-xray-sdk-node/issues/477 to track this issue.

 ## Code Layout

 There are two lambda functions defined in this repository: